MoArtis/Unity-SV-FlexMotion-Website/input/documentation/use-flexmotion-containers/flexmotion-1d.md

 </br>So don't worry too much if you are not sure which one to use.
 <?#/ Callout ?>

 The last important setting is the **Equalized Lengths Type** setting.
-It's available on all 3 blending variant of the FlexMotion container.
+It's available on all 3 blending variants of the FlexMotion container.
 It allows the FlexMotionLayer to modify the speed of the clips (and thus their length) enabling smoother blending between clips with widely different lengths.

 For example, here is how 50% blending between a long idle animation and a faster walk cycle might look like without any length equalizing applied: